All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic for endometriosis is gaining attention as clinicians look beyond hormonal suppression for ways to manage this chronic inflammatory disease.
 While Ozempic (semaglutide, up to 2.0 mg) is approved for type 2 diabetes, its anti-inflammatory effects, insulin-sensitizing action, and moderate weight loss may provide complementary benefits for endometriosis patients, especially those who also have metabolic conditions.

-Understanding the Endometriosis-Metabolism Connection
+How the Endometriosis-Metabolism Connection

 Endometriosis has traditionally been categorized as a gynecological condition, but recent research highlights its systemic metabolic impact.
 Women with endometriosis show higher rates of insulin resistance, dyslipidemia, and metabolic syndrome compared to age-matched controls .
 The chronic inflammatory state of the disease disrupts metabolic signaling throughout the body.

-Additionally, many endometriosis treatments cause metabolic side effects.
+Many endometriosis treatments cause metabolic side effects.
 Depot medroxyprogesterone acetate is associated with average weight gains of 5 to 10 pounds over the first year.
 GnRH agonists like leuprolide can cause changes in body composition that increase visceral fat even without overall weight gain.
 These metabolic disruptions can worsen both the endometriosis itself and overall health outcomes.

 Ozempic addresses this metabolic dimension directly.
-As a medication designed to optimize glucose metabolism, it can correct insulin resistance, improve lipid profiles, and produce meaningful weight loss, all while delivering anti-inflammatory effects that may benefit the underlying disease process.
+As a medication designed to improve glucose metabolism, it can correct insulin resistance, improve lipid profiles, and produce meaningful weight loss, all while delivering anti-inflammatory effects that may benefit the underlying disease process.

 What the Research Shows